Carenzia melvilli: Shell

 parts, where the outer layer has been removed by accidents during the youth of the animal).

-This species has by its conical shape some resemblance with Carenzia trispinosa, but that species is considerably smaller, with less distinct spines, which have more the character of rounded tubercles.
+This species has by its conical shape some resemblance with Carenzia trispinosa (Watson, 1879), but that species is considerably smaller, with less distinct spines, which have more the character of rounded tubercles.
 It has smooth interstices, without the conspicuous plications of this species.
-The base of the specimens of trispinosa is smoother and seems to offer no distinguishing character.
+The base of the specimens of C. trispinosa is smoother and seems to offer no distinguishing character.

 Radula

 The radula is small and rather obscure.
 The uncini cover the median rows, and cross even the uncini of the opposite side.
 The rhachidian or median tooth has a subquadrate basal part, with rounded, convex posterior and less convex lateral margins.
 It has a broad, triangular cusp, with one small median denticle and about 6 smaller ones on each side.
 The laterals one on each side have a transversely triangular shape, with an unarmed, arched upper and concave proximal and basal margin, with blunt points at the proximal and distal extremities of the basal margin.
 On each side are 3-4 uncini which are long, slender and strongly curved.
 Though this radula has some resemblance with that of Aporrhais, Verrill stated that it should be taenioglossate, as the "Siboga"-specimen has a radula with at least 9 rows of teeth and probably 11.

 The nacreous character of the shell agrees with the Rhipidoglossa, and so does the larger number of uncini.